How Can I Get Enough Vitamin D?

 Vitamin D is an essential fat-soluble vitamin which; many people have a hard time maintaining adequate levels of vitamin D. There are three ways to get enough vitamin D: sun exposure, through certain foods, and in supplements.

-Now, I have given you some ideas how you can get the minimum 400-600 IU or vitamin D daily.
-It is up to you to follow through.
+I've given you some ideas how you can get the minimum 400-600 IU or vitamin D daily.

 If you're concerned, it's best to request a blood test that tests your vitamin D levels to be sure what's right for you.
 Always take supplements as directed.